Torre del Greco: Ancient period

 Tracing the history of Torre del Greco is difficult given the almost complete lack of historical documentary sources.
 Based on archaeological evidence, in Roman times Torre del Greco was probably a suburb of Herculaneum and, like elsewhere on the Bay of Naples such as at Oplontis and Stabiae, many patricians' villas would have lined the coast.
 In 79 AD the eruption of Vesuvius buried the area under volcanic ash.

 The nearby Roman Villa Sora was a large and sumptuous residence with terraces down to the beach and overlooking the sea from its 150m-long frontage, dating from the 1st c.
 BC, whose excavated remains can be seen today.
 It was built on multiple levels like the Villa of the Papyri and on the beach below are the remains of a Roman bath complex (Terme Ginnasi) and quays would have been on the shore.
 It was embellished in the early imperial period and was being renovated in 79 AD, probably after the 62 AD earthquake as shown by the piles of lime in some rooms, unfinished precious opus sectile floors made of imported marble and a famous graffito which recorded the cost of the work.

 Many exquisite statues and frescos were found here firstly in the Bourbon excavations of the 1700s which are now in the museums such as Naples and the Palermo.
-Its size and quality implies it belonged to an important figure, possibly of the Imperial family judging by the spectacular frescoes which during the excavations of 1989 the area inspector considered closer to the Neronian Domus Aurea than to Pompeian houses.
+Its size and quality imply it belonged to an important figure, possibly of the Imperial family judging by the spectacular frescoes which during the excavations of 1989 the area inspector considered closer to the Neronian Domus Aurea than to Pompeian houses.

 It was rediscovered in 1974 by the GAV Archaeological Group.
 Further excavations in 1989–92 exposed the areas east and west of the apsidal hall, including service corridors, reception rooms, finely decorated bedrooms and the remains visible today.
 It was found that the top floor collapsed following the eruption while the bottom floor was buried by the ash.
 The middle floor can be visited today.

+Recent excavations uncovered a room with walls of black and red backgrounds with paintings of herons and candelabra.
+The ceiling was painted with mythological figures including griffins and a centaur.

 The remains of another maritime villa nearby at Terma-Ginnasio have been found which was terraced down to the shore and also had panoramic views of the Bay, similar to Villa A at Oplontis.

 The so-called Villa Breglia was another maritime villa lying under the railway station and was partially excavated in 1934.